coveo/source.coveo.com/_posts/2015-07-06-dynamodb-encryption.md

 It's pretty simple to setup right?

 Next, here is an example of an object that we save in dynamo and that is encrypted :

-{% highlight java linenos %}
+{% highlight java %}
 @DynamoDBTable(tableName = "UsageAnalytics-Reports")
 public class Report
 {